biobakery/biobakery_workflows/readme.md

 Alternatively the databases can be installed manually and then referenced with environment variables.
-The shotgun data processing workflows require Kneaddata (human, human transcriptome, and SILVA), HUMAnN2 (utility mapping, nucleotide, and protein databases), and StrainPhlAn (reference and marker) databases while the 16s data processing workflow requires the GreenGenes fasta, taxonomy, and usearch formatted files.
+The shotgun data processing workflows require Kneaddata (human, human transcriptome, and SILVA), HUMAnN (utility mapping, nucleotide, and protein databases), and StrainPhlAn (reference and marker) databases while the 16s data processing workflow requires the GreenGenes fasta, taxonomy, and usearch formatted files.